PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 32. Adjustment of Fees or Compensation Advanced by Another Party

-33. Costs and Attorney's Fees
+33. Costs and Attorney's Fees; Offers of Compromise

 34. Method of Determining Amount of Costs and Attorney's Fees; Supplemental Award